sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 1. check if the object is initialized without lock.
 If it is, then return the object immediately.
-2. acquire the lock and check if the object is initialized again.
+2. acquire the lock and check again if the object is initialized.
 If another thread have grabbed lock before, the current thread can see the object is created, and return the object.
 3. otherwise, the current thread will create the object and return.